 Your credit report contains in-depth information about your credit accounts and your previous payment history.
 The unique formula your credit score is made of is a well-kept secret.
-However, we do know what’s listed and how much each section weights on your credit score.
-When you request to see your credit report, you may see different information to what a potential credit provider would see.
+However, we do know what’s listed and a general idea of how much each section weighs on your credit score.
+When you request to see your credit report, you may see different information from what a potential credit provider would see.
 For example, for security reasons, you can see who accessed your credit report and when – credit providers can’t see this information.

 Mistakes happen – every fifth credit score contains an error.
 And wrongly listed information could cost you valuable points.
 That’s why it’s important to check your information frequently to catch mistakes early on.

 Your credit score is based on your credit report, they are not the same thing!
 A credit score is a 4-digit number that indicates your creditworthiness.
 It is calculated by looking at your credit report that contains detailed information about previous and current credit accounts, your repayment history and any so-called adverse events (negative entries) that are listed on your credit report.

 If you speak about your credit score, you are referring to your number.
 Your credit report, on the other hand, contains more information and some credit providers calculate your creditworthiness based on other factors in there.

 Be aware: 1 out of 5 credit scores contain at least one mistake that can cause your number to drop.
 It’s important to check your information thoroughly and frequently.

 Again, what goes into your credit report varies across credit bureaus.
 Here is an overview of what goes into your Experian and Equifax credit reports.

 Your Experian credit score goes up to 1,000.
 However, if your number only has 3 digits, that’s absolutely normal.
 Almost no one can get a perfect score, and a good credit score means that you manage your debt better than the average person, a great starting point!